30 hours 'free' childcare: what parents need to know

-If you want to start the 30 hours entitlement in September 2019, the Department for Education is encouraging parents who want to take up a 30 hours place in the autumn term to apply NO LATER THAN THE END OF JUNE, to get their code in good time.
+If you wanted to start the 30 hours entitlement in September 2020, the Department for Education encouraged parents who wanted to take up a 30 hours place in the autumn term to apply no later than the end of June, to get their code in good time.
 HMRC sometimes needs more information from the parent to check whether they’re eligible, so parents should allow time for this.

 If I’m not eligible for the 30-hour offer, can I still get my 15 hours?